 The Makeup Portfolio is a comprehensive workbook designed for students and professionals in the makeup industry.
 It guides users through various makeup techniques, from foundational skills to advanced applications, while also emphasizing the importance of building a professional portfolio.
 Transfer students are responsible to purchase the education kit at an additional cost from the tuition.
 The cost of the education kit is \$250.00.

 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all clinic practical worksheets, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via the practical skill worksheets, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score.